Meaning:

 Example:

-Therefore, if you risked 100 units, you would win 264 units, for a total return of 364 units.
+Therefore, if you risked 100 units, you would win 260 units, for a total return of 360 units, or fraction thereof.

 Example: